wlandau/workers/specification/1-data-structures.md

 #### Master

 As jobs become available, the master process deploys them by posting to the queues of the least busy workers.
 In the early days of the `workers` package, the master may just look for the workers with the fewest running or queued jobs.
 But eventually, we will move to a sophisticated load-balancing scheme, possibly a variant of the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).
+When there are no more jobs to assign, the master publishes a "done" message to the workers to tell them to exit when all the jobs already in the worker queue are complete.

 #### Individual workers

 Each individual worker waits for its next job using `liteq::consume()`, looks up the command in the workload, and does the work.
 If the command completes successfully, the worker calls `liteq::ack()` to remove the job listing from the worker queue.
 There are many options to choose from when it comes to failed jobs. `liteq::nack()` may play a role here if we decide to let the master process reallocate failed jobs to different workers.

+## Cleanup queue

+The cleanup queue is also a [`liteq`](https://github.com/r-lib/liteq) queue.
+Workers post each finished job to the cleanup queue to alert the master process.
+The master peridically checks the cleanup queue and, for each completed job, decreases the key (in the priority queue) of all the jobs directly downstream.